Queen Camilla: Early life and education

-Camilla Rosemary Shand was born on 17 July 1947 at King's College Hospital, London.
-(Note: Some sources report that she was born in Plumpton, but it seems that this is a confusion of her childhood home with her birthplace.)
-Her family split their time between their 18th-century country house—The Laines in Plumpton, East Sussex—and their London house in South Kensington.
-Her parents were British Army officer-turned-businessman Major Bruce Shand and his wife, Rosalind, daughter of Roland Cubitt, 3rd Baron Ashcombe.
+Camilla Rosemary Shand was born on 17 July 1947 at King's College Hospital, London, (Note: Some sources report that she was born in Plumpton, but it seems that this is a confusion of her childhood home with her birthplace.) the eldest of three children of Major Bruce Shand, a British Army officer turned businessman, and his wife Rosalind (née Cubitt), daughter of Roland Cubitt, 3rd Baron Ashcombe.
+She was baptised on 1 November at St. Peter's Church, Firle, East Sussex.
 Camilla has a younger sister, Annabel Elliot, and had a younger brother, Mark Shand.
+The family divided their time between their 18th-century country house – The Laines in Plumpton, East Sussex – and their London house in South Kensington.
 One of her maternal great-grandmothers, Alice Keppel, was a mistress of King Edward VII.

 Rosalind was a charity worker who during the 1960s and 1970s volunteered at the Chailey Heritage Foundation (which helps young children with disabilities) near their Sussex home.
 Bruce had various business interests after retiring from the army.
 He was most notably a partner in Block, Grey and Block, a firm of wine merchants in South Audley Street, Mayfair, later joining Ellis, Son and Vidler of Hastings and London.

-On 1 November 1947, Shand was baptised at St. Peter's Church, Firle, East Sussex.

 During her childhood, Shand became an avid reader through the influence of her father, who read to her frequently.
 She grew up with dogs and cats, and, at a young age, learnt how to ride by joining Pony Club camps, going on to win rosettes at community gymkhanas.
 According to her, childhood "was perfect in every way".
 Biographer Gyles Brandreth describes her background and childhood:

 Camilla is often described as having had an "Enid Blyton sort of childhood".
 In fact, it was much grander than that.
 Camilla, as a little girl, may have had some personality traits of George, the tomboy girl among the Famous Five, but Enid Blyton's children were essentially middle-class children and the Shands, without question, belonged to the upper class.
-The Shands had position and they had help—help in the house, help in the garden, help with children.
+The Shands had position and they had help – help in the house, help in the garden, help with children.
 They were gentry.
 They opened their garden for the local Conservative Party Association summer fête.
 Enough said.